ccamara/reveal-hugo/content/2021-01-18-obu-research-seminar/osm.md

 <div style="position:fixed; bottom:0; background-color:rgba(0, 0, 0,.8); font-size:75%; padding:0 20px">But, in fact, there is much more that what we see!
 It is a (collaborative) spatial database</div>

+{{% note %}}
+But it is much more than that!
+This is what we see when we edit the same place.
+As you can see, not only we can add, modify the geometry or add information, but there is much more information than that displayed on the map.
+This is because it is actually a geospatial database from where we can get and display any information as we want.
+{{% /note %}}

 ---